ahsifer/goxdp/README.md

     	Used for authentication purposes when contacting the master service
 ```

-**CLI Operations:**
+## CLI Operations:

-> Note: all the following operations can be used with the master service only the following parameters needs to be added
+> Note: all the following operations can be used with the master service only the following parameters needs to be added <br>
 > 1- username
 > 2- token
 > 3- protocol